 So, this is my experience when searching for the Northern Lights in Tromso.
 As always, feel free to leave a comment below if you have a question that I forgot to cover in this post.

-*** If you are are interested in aurora photography, don’t miss our beginners guide to the Northern Lights photography.***
+TIP: If you are interested in the aurora photography, don’t miss our beginners’ guide to Northern Lights photography.